How to Make Embroidered States that Display Your Travel Journeys in Your Home

 After finishing the outline and text on the embroidered states, I moved on to stitching the landscape.

 The landscape designs are also stitched with the backstitch technique.
-The only thing that wasn’t done with a backstitch were the French knots that I used to make the bluebonnets on the State of Texas.
+The only thing that wasn’t done with a backstitch was the French knots that I used to make the bluebonnets in the State of Texas.

 embroidered states to show where we've been stationed as a military family